When Should I Use My Personal Credit for My Business?

 If the risk makes sense and you’re comfortable putting your name on the line to secure funding, it’s okay to use your personal credit for your business.
 If you’re not comfortable with the risk, you should probably avoid it.
 Only you can make that decision.

-• High credit limit utilization on personal cards can damage your personal credit scores.
+• High credit utilization ratios on personal cards can damage your personal credit scores.

 • Using personal credit cards instead of business cards robs you of the opportunity to build credit history for your company.